coach-K/iReaction/README.md

 -------------
 ```

-> *Parser package* can be used to parse this file and return the next pair object.
+> *parser package* can be used to parse this file and return the next pair object.

 ```Java
 public class PairFromFile {